-nnn number of the transaction to which the file has been allocated nn number of the server task pool name of the common memory pool tsn task sequence number of the master task name of a realm of the database;

-for user realms: realm name as defined in the AREA clause of the Schema DDL for database directory: DBDIR for database compiler realm: DBCOM copyname suffix for the shadow database; copyname consists of up to seven characters.
+- confname must be unique in the first seven characters. - nnn number of the transaction to which the file has been allocated - nn number of the server task - pool name of the common memory pool - tsn task sequence number of the master task for user realms: realm name as defined in the AREA clause of the Schema DDL for database directory: DBDIR for database compiler realm: DBCOM suffix for the shadow database; copyname consists of up to seven characters.